-Now you have to understand back then Paris was a brutal place and beheadings were commonplace in the cities long history.
+Now you have to understand back in those days Paris was a brutal place and beheadings were commonplace in the cities long history.
 However, this particular beheading stands out in history as being unusual.

 As legend has it, Denis was defiantly preaching a sermon at the time a swordsman cut off his head in what must have been a terrible scene.
-Usually a beheading would be the end of it, but not for Denis.
-Apparently he simply picked up his head and rinsed it in a nearby stream, then aided by two angels walked some ten kilometres (six miles) down the hill, preaching his sermon the entire way until he finished and then died.
+Usually, a beheading would be the end of it, but not for Denis.
+Apparently, he simply picked up his head and rinsed it in a nearby stream, then aided by two angels walked some ten kilometers (six miles) down the hill, preaching his sermon the entire way until he finished and then died.

 The area where he died is now known as Saint Denis and there is also a Basilica in his name there.